 Whether it's asking for a raise or asking for equality, speaking up can be risky -- even dangerous.
-This hour, TED speakers share ideas and stories about taking the crucial step to say something.
+On this week's show, TED speakers share ideas and stories about taking the crucial step to say something.

 When NASA climate scientist James Hansen spoke up about climate change in the 1980s, he risked the loss of his job & reputation.
 But, he says, it was worth it -- because he could not be silent about something so important.